andrewgazelka/andrewgazelka/README.md

 **Please email me for my resume** or for general inquiries: `andrew (dot) gazelka (at) gmail (dot) com`.
 My Discord is `Andrew Gazelka#0001`.
 Most of my code is private.
 If you want an overview of it to access my proficiency, please contact me.

 I'm currently a full stack developer with [@eitmn](https://github.com/eitmn) (contract for United Health Group and similarly sized companies), but I also enjoy other fields such as machine learning and parallel computing.
-Although I am mostly self-taught, I am majoring in CSCI and expect to recieve my degree from University of Minnesota in spring 2021.
+Although I am mostly self-taught, I am majoring in CSCI and expect to receive my degree from University of Minnesota in spring 2021.

 Some things I ❤️ that you should look at!
 -   <img src=".github/kotlin.png" alt="Kotlin Emoji" width="15"> [Structured concurrency](https://vorpus.org/blog/notes-on-structured-concurrency-or-go-statement-considered-harmful/)